eltociear/v2-core/README.md

 IRS Product & Pool

+- keep products in the core because of the tight dependency with account? -> need to assess pros and cons in more detail

-- aggregated data from pools: pnls, exposures, closeAccount (1)
+- aggregated data from pools: closeAccount, adjust interfaces (1)
 - create a pool manager (2)
 - create a new repo for vamms (Ioana)